florantara/gatsby-theme-mercadolibre-store/README.md

 ---
 ```

-## Fragments
+## Fragments for MDX pages

-There's a few available reusable components we are calling "fragments" available:
+There's a few reusable components we are calling "fragments" available:

-- Hero (the orange at the top ^)
+- Hero
-- Paper (this one!)
+- Paper
 - FeaturedProducts
+- Layout (width `compact` and `tiny` options)

-(more to come!)
+...more to come!

 ## Performance